leankoala-gmbh/KoalityShopwarePlugin/readme.md

 At the moment this plugin is only a proof of concept.
 We would be happy if Shopware 6 experts will refactor it to be the best monitoring plugin for the favourite e-commerce solution.

+- Creating a health endpoint by generating a unique id that is used as a secret key while activating the plugin.
+This URL must be shown in the backend and must be entered in koality.io.
+It should work like Slack incoming webhooks.

+- The result JSON must be 100 % compatible with the IETF health check format.

 ## Frequently asked questions

 - **Does the plugin also work for Leankoala?** Yes, it will produce an IETF compatible health check output that can be read by Leankoala as well.

 - **Will there be a Shopware5 plugin as well?** Yes, but at first we will implement the current gen versions auf the most used shop frameworks.

 - **Can I implement a plugin on my own?** Sure, just give us a call and we provide you with all the information you need.